getsentry/sentry.engineering/data/blog/the-case-for-debug-ids.md

    loaded JavaScript file (basically a function that maps a loaded JavaScript URL to its Debug ID).

-And preferrably source maps get a JSON schema and refer to that schema by `$schema` so they can be told apart from other JSON files.
+And preferably source maps get a JSON schema and refer to that schema by `$schema` so they can be told apart from other JSON files.

 We are currently in the process of rolling this out as for our own uses as a